Music Curriculum statement:

 How Music is assessed

 Traditionally music has been assessed using teacher formative assessment following each step in the subject block of lessons.
-Following training on expectations for musicianship related to MMC/Charanga, from 2022 teachers will be able to track the progress of their pupils in 7 key learning strands.
+Following training on expectations for musicianship related to MMC/Charanga, from 2022 teachers have been tracking the progress of their pupils in main learning strands.

 The MMC scheme within Charanga also enables our teachers to carry out baseline assessments on our children's listening and musicianship skills at the start of the Year and at termly intervals in order to adapt activities to bridge any gaps.